 Key Democratic Principles

 The word ‘democracy’ has its origins in the Greek language.
 It combines two shorter words: ‘demos’ meaning whole citizen living within a particular city-state and ‘kratos’ meaning power or rule.
-See this ABC discussion paper on teaching democracy in the primary school.

 It is generally agreed that liberal democracies are based on four main principles: